Wednesday, 25 July 2012

 Davies was an aggressive anti-papist.
 Her aggressiveness sometimes spilled into vandalism.
 In one instance in 1636 along with people went to Lichfield Cathedral, damaged its altar and sat on the bishop's throne.
 For her trouble, she was sentenced to sixteen months in prison.One problem for modern day researchers is that in Seventeenth-century England, according to one writer “very few women, compared with men, wrote for publication their works form less than one percent of the total number of texts published in the period.”

-It is common knowledge that extremely small numbers of women outside the ruling circle had access to any kind of education that would enable them to express their grievances in written form.
+It is widely known that tiny numbers of women outside the ruling circle had access to any kind of education that would enable them to express their grievances in written form.
 This is one reason why some women turned to witchcraft to express their dissatisfaction with their life.

 To conclude even the small amount of research needed for this article has uncovered that for historians who like a challenge a detailed study writings of the radical women of the 17th century will in the future provide us with much deeper understanding of the radicalism in the English revolution.

 (1) To the Supreme Authority of England, the Commons Assembled in Parliament.
 The Humble Petition of Divers Well-Affected Women of the Cities of London and Westminster, the Borough of Southwark, Hamlets and Parts Adjacent.
 Affecters and Approvers of the Petition of Sept.
 11, 1648.
 (May 5, 1649)

 (3) Oxford Dictionary of National Biography- Katherine Chidley by Ian Gentles http://www.oxforddnb.com/view/article/37278

 (5) Ian Gentles, ‘London Levellers in the English revolution: the Chidley's and their circle’, Journal of Ecclesiastical History, 29 (1978), 281–309